mdl365/Cinder-Ceph/Dashboard Setup.md

 ssh -R 8443:<deviceruningdashboardIP:8443> itsvm@<gHost IP>
 ```

-Needs to staying running, I didn't put it in the background.
+Needs to staying running, can be ran in the background if desired

 on gHost, go to http://deviceruningdashboardIP:8443
     a.) use the login credentials from bootstrap